Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Case of log Fano pairs

-\begin{proof}[Proof of Theorem \ref{t-uniqueness}] Given a K-semistable log Fano pair $(S^{(0)},\Delta^{(0)}):=(S,\Delta)$.
-If it is not K-polystable, then by \cite{LX14} we know it has a special degeneration to a log Fano pair $(S^{(1)},\Delta^{(1)})$ which is not isomorphic to $(S,\Delta)$, with the generalized Futaki invariant being 0.
-Furthermore, $(S^{(1)},\Delta^{(1)})$ is also K-semistable by Lemma \ref{l-semistable}.
-It follows from Lemma \ref{l-doubledeg} that any special degeneration $(S^{(2)},\Delta^{(2)})$ of $(S^{(1)},\Delta^{(1)})$ with the generalized Futaki invariant 0 will be a special degeneration of $(S,\Delta)$ with generalized Futaki invariant 0.
-By Lemma \ref{l-rank}, if $S^{(i)}$ and $S^{(i+1)}$ are not isomorphic, then the dimension of the maximal torus acting on $S^{(i+1)}$ is strictly larger than that for $S^{(i)}$.
-Thus this degeneration process has to terminate after $r\le \dim S$ steps.
-Then the end product is K-polystable and is also a special degeneration of $ (S,\Delta)$.
+\begin{proof}[Proof of Theorem \ref{t-uniqueness}] Given a K-semistable log Fano pair $(S^{(0)},B^{(0)}):=(S,B)$.
+If it is not K-polystable, then by \cite{LX14} we know it has special degenerations to log Fano pairs which are not isomorphic to $(S,B)$, with generalized Futaki invariant 0.
+Let $(S^p,B^p)$ be a log Fano pair, which among all possible special degenerations of $(S,B)$, admits a faithful torus action of the maximal dimension.
+We claim $(S^p,B^p)$ is K-polystable.
+If this is not true, by Lemma \ref{l-rank}, $(S^p,B^p)$ has a K-semistable degeneration $(S^{( 1)},B^{(1)})$ which admits a faithful torus action of a larger dimension.
+However, by the proof of Lemma \ref{l-semistable}, we can indeed degenerate $(S,B)$ to $(S^{( 1)},B^{(1)})$, which is a contradiction.